-Years of sleepless nights because of bad thoughts could have been avoided.
-Stress around having to do my exercises every night seven days a week could have been limited, if I’d have known why I was made to do my exercises.
-My wanting to talk about my disability and being told there was nothing wrong with me, to get on with my life, set the tone.
+Years of sleepless nights because of bad thoughts, could have been avoided.
+Stress around my having to do my exercises every night seven days a week could have been limited, if I’d have known why I was pushed to do them by my mum.
+I understand now why my mum wanted me to do my exercises.
+If only it had been explained.
+Sadly, my wanting to talk about my disability and being told there was nothing wrong with me, set the tone.

-But it was my ability to think things through, being able to rationale my circumstances that got me through.
-My inner thoughts became my friend, allowing me to think about and understand everything that was happening in my life.
-Although it was never said, it became obvious that my parents had made a decision to ignore my disability, instead of making what I dealt with inclusive for my family to help me deal with.
+But it was my ability to think things through, being able to rationale that got me through.
+My inner thoughts became my friend, allowing me to understand everything that was happening in my life.
+Although it was never said, it became obvious that a decision had been taken to ignore my disability, instead of making what I dealt with inclusive for my family to help me deal with.

 My thinking none of us knew what was wrong softened the blow and I could cope with that.
-Imagine then finding out at around the age of 48 years that there was a diagnosis.
-I was even more exposed, than I thought I was.
+Imagine then finding out at around the age of 48 years there was a diagnosis.
+I all of a sudden became even more exposed than I thought I was.

-I know that if it wasn’t for my Diary now, I’d still have those struggles.
-Through my writing, I find an understanding on each of my experiences.
-My blogs have allowed me to make sense of the early years up to this point, for me to rationale my experiences.
+Through my writing, I am able to find an understanding on each of my experiences.
+My writing has allowed me to make sense of the early years up to this point, for me to rationale my experiences.

-For the first time I am finally able to make sense of all my experiences.
+For the first time I am finally able to make sense of my experiences.